DrawingNea/project-app/README.md

 Replace the placeholder values with your actual credentials.
 You can obtain these credentials by signing up on the corresponding websites from [Google Cloud](https://console.cloud.google.com), [Cloudinary](https://cloudinary.com/), and [Grafbase](https://grafbase.com/).

+This project used MongoDB as a backend.
+You can get a free cluster that contains your database using [Atlas](https://cloud.mongodb.com).

 For the Next Auth secret, you can generate any random secret using [crytool](https://www.cryptool.org/en/cto/openssl).

 **Running the Project**